Raffinert/FuzzySharp/README.md

 # Release Notes:
+v3.0.1 – Fix critical issue with strings that contain more than 64 unique characters.
+The issue was introduced in v3.0.0.

 v3.0.0 – *Partial Ratio Accuracy and Performance Update*

 - **Fixes multiple bugs in the Partial Ratio implementation** In earlier versions, `Fuzz.PartialRatio` could return suboptimal scores in certain cases (for example, when a short string appeared multiple times in a longer string, it didn’t always pick the highest scoring match).